aragon/aragon-wiki/docs/all_devs/running_all_devs.md

 !!! quote ""
     ## Step 4.
 Running the livestream

-    1. Open designated [Jitsi](https://meet.jit.si) channel (currently [aragondev](https://meet.jit.si/aragondev)), and paste the notes hackmd document.
+    - [x] Open designated [Jitsi](https://meet.jit.si) channel (currently [aragondev](https://meet.jit.si/aragondev)), and paste the notes hackmd document.

-    2. Start livestream in Jitsi when the meeting is scheduled to start.
+    - [x] Start livestream in Jitsi when the meeting is scheduled to start.

         - More actions menu button -> Start livestream

-    3. Welcome viewers and participants on the call.
+    - [x] Welcome viewers and participants on the call.
 “Before we begin..”
 Designate a note taker if one has not volunteered already.
 Tell everyone on the call that a link to the notes is in the Jitsi chat, and anyone is welcome to add notes as well.

         - Document meeting attendees, agenda items, notes from discussions.

-    4. Do roll call and introduce anyone new to the call.
+    - [x] Do roll call and introduce anyone new to the call.

-    5. Run through each agenda item and pass to item owner to lead.
+    - [x] Run through each agenda item and pass to item owner to lead.
 Conclude each item discussion by repeating and documenting action items.

-    6. Keep meeting running on time.
+    - [x] Keep meeting running on time.
 The goal is to have all agenda items addressed by the scheduled end time.

-    7. If all agenda items are covered before the scheduled end time, the meeting is done early.
+    - [x] If all agenda items are covered before the scheduled end time, the meeting is done early.

-    8. Thank participants and viewers for attending, then stop the livestream.
+    - [x] Thank participants and viewers for attending, then stop the livestream.

 !!! quote ""
     ## Step 5.
 Post-livestream follow-up

-    - [x] Under `/docs/videos/meeting_notes/all_aragon_devs`, create a notes file titled “alldevs[date].md”, with the date of the next call in `YYYYMMDD` format e.g. `alldevs20181008.md`.
+    - [x] Under `/docs/all_devs/notes/`, create a notes file titled “alldevs[date].md”, with the date of the next call in `YYYYMMDD` format e.g. `alldevs20181008.md`.

     - [x] Copy + paste the notes and video recording link to the notes document.
 Polish and fill out any remaining empty sections accordingly.